harigabor96/Wildfires/README.md

 - The Data Mesh Architecture: [https://www.datamesh-architecture.com/](https://www.datamesh-architecture.com/)

 ![alt text](https://github.com/harigabor96/Wildfires/blob/main/resources/Architecture.jpg?raw=true)
-### 1. Decentralization - Data Marts depending directly on Raw Data
+### 1. Data Marts depending directly on the modification-resistant Raw Data
 The independent data mart approach was labeled as an anti-pattern both by Inmon and Kimball despite its' popularity.
 The reasoning behind this was that a Data Warehouse should be cleansed and integrated to avoid containing contradictory information.
 This effectively means that incorrect but consistent ETL is preferred over divergent ETL that runs on the same source data, which leads to the concept of the Enterprise Data Warehouse, the "single source of truth".

 However, in a modern architecture, there is no better single source of truth than raw data.
 One reason for this is that data cleansing is a subjective process which often results in unintentionally losing information, thus losing potential analytical value (for example duplicate analysis).
 Another reason is that cleansing logic cannot be developed in an incremental/agile way because all the Data Marts depending on an EDW are tightly coupled to it by the data flowing between them.
 This is extremely problematic because cleansing is also error-prone and rarely bug-free on the first try, which means that every time a new version of the EDW releases it potentially breaks/bugs multiple Data Marts.
 On top of this, cleansing all the data in a standardized way wastes human, compute, and storage resources during the very common use-case when only a small filtered and/or selected subset of the data is required for the analysis.